- Labial hypertrophy means the labia are larger than normal.

 - Labial hypertrophy is common and is not caused by anything you did.

 - Surgery isn’t recommended unless there is major discomfort with activities.

-Labial Hypertrophy, pronounced: (Lay-bee-al hi-per-tro-fee) is a long name that means the enlargement of the labia, which is sometimes called the vaginal lips.
+Labial hypertrophy (pronounced: lay-bee-al hi-per-tro-fee) is a long name that means the enlargement of the labia (sometimes called the vaginal lips).
 This is not a serious condition; it can be normal, but it can also cause some discomfort and for some young women it may be embarrassing or distressing.
-Read on to learn more about this condition.

 What exactly is labial hypertrophy?